FirstLegoLeague/launcher/docs/userguide.md

 1. [**Results Display:**](#results-display) shows the team's match results.
 1. [**Timer:**](#timer) starts and displays the match timer.
 1. [**Tournament Status Display:**](#tournament-status-display) (not completed yet) shows whether the tournament is running ahead or behind schedule, and also shows the "next up" teams.

+## Quick Start

+If you don't have time to read this whole guide or you need just to know the steps to get going, this paragraph is for you.

+1. Start the `Launcher`
+1. Open the Tournament page (click link to right of `tournament`)
+    1. Set your Tournament name (Tournament Settings / Tournament Title / Save)
+    1. Add your sponsor logos (Images / Add Image)
+    1. Load the schedule file or team list (Tournament / Import / Import Schedule file)
+1. Open the scoreboard and timer page (click `display`)
+1. Open the timer Start/Stop page (click `clock`)
+1. Open the scoresheet (click `scoring`)

 ## Launcher